hamza-yameen/hamza-yameen/README.md

 Thanks for taking the time to check out my profile!<br>
 My mission is to empower businesses in the digital age by creating engaging, user-friendly, and modern web and mobile applications.
 It is my commitment to implement cutting-edge technology and creative thinking to enhance your digital presence, ensuring your success in an increasingly competitive online environment.<br><br>

 __Here's who I am:__<br>A seasoned IT professional, Hamza Yameen brings to the table three years of experience in a dynamic technology environment.
-With a Bachelor of Science degree in Computer Science, he has a solid understanding of systems design and software engineering.<br><br>
+With a Bachelor of Science degree in Computer Science, he has a solid understanding of systems design and software engineering.<br>

 My core strength lies in my technical skills, which enable me to solve problems digitally.
-As a professional software developer, I have expertise in python, JavaScript and TypeScript languages, as well as in multiple trending technologies/frameworks like React.js, React Native, Next.js, vue.js, Node.js, Express.js, Nest.js, Djanog and many others.
+As a professional software developer, I have expertise in Python, JavaScript, and TypeScript languages, as well as in multiple trending technologies/frameworks like React.js, React Native, Next.js, vue.js, Node.js, Express.js, Nest.js, Django, and many others.

 ## 🌐 Socials: